MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+24/04/2024: Updated FFmpeg with latest nightly, added SAC (State of the Art Codec) demuxer (code by Martin Eesmaa), aom, x264, x265, dav1d and others.
 18/04/2024: New Linux Arm64 FFmpeg VVCEasy build.
 Updated FFmpeg, libopus and others.
 09/04/2024: Updated FFmpeg with latest nightly and added early LC3 muxer & demuxer can encode, decode and play LC3 by liblc3 (Windows & Linux are already have liblc3) from FFmpeg patchwork.
 06/04/2024: Updated FFmpeg up to 7.0 latest with nightly, others & added Google LC3 encoder/decoder using liblc3 feature to Windows and Linux.